-Código da Insolvência e da Recuperação de Empresas (CIRE); Lei 6/2018 de 22 de Fevereiro - estabelece o estatuto do mediador de recuperação de empresas; Lei 8/2018 de 2 de Março - Regime Extrajudicial de Recuperação de Empresas
+Código da Insolvência e da Recuperação de Empresas (CIRE); Decreto-Lei n.º 53/2004, alterado pela Lei 6/2018 de 22 de Fevereiro - estabelece o estatuto do mediador de recuperação de empresas e pela Lei 8/2018 de 2 de Março - Regime Extrajudicial de Recuperação de Empresas

-Insolvency and business recovery code; Law 6/2018 of 22 February - establishes the business recovery mediator; Law 8/2018 of 2 March - Extrajudicial recovery procedure
+Insolvency and business recovery code; Decree Law no. 53/2004, amended by Law 6/2018 of 22 February - establishes the business recovery mediator and by Law 8/2018 of 2 March - Extrajudicial recovery procedure

 The special process of revitalisation (PER) can be started by a company in financial difficulties or facing imminent insolvency.
 The special revitalisation process is intended to allow the debtor to prove that, even if in a difficult economic situation or imminent insolvency, there are ways in which the business could be recovered.
 If permission is given, the company can establish negotiations with its creditors in order to plan a restructuring process.

 The special process of revitalisation begins with a written declaration to enter into negotiations with at least one creditor, leading to the adoption of a recovery plan.